repeckadonatas/App-Containerization-Docker/README.md

 Using **ThreadPoolExecutor** subclass uses a pool of threads to execute calls asynchronously.
 All threads enqueued to **ThreadPoolExecutor** will be joined before the interpreter can exit.

-## Creating Fake Weather Data(FIX)

-To test some of the analytical functionality using SQL queries I created a SQL query to generate random data and upload it into a separate table.
-Later I created a view to join the table with fake data with table with real data.
-Then this view is used to run analytical SQL queries.
-The SQL to generate the data is stored in `misc/fake_weather_data_sql.sql` file.

-## Future Improvements (FIX)

-* Avoid using raw SQL statements as it makes database prone to SQL injection attacks;
-* Implement monitoring for a database;
-* Implement regular database backups.